In this article, we are going to discuss Annapurna Base Camp Weather September.

 In September, it is possible to avoid the winter cold as well as the muds due to summer rains.
 Also, it is least rainy and the atmosphere is particularly transparent so that you can watch the snow-capped mountains at great distances.

 If the wind strength, cloudiness, and rate of snowfall are preferable; September is also good for mount expeditions and climbing.

-Annapurna Base Camp trek is a moderate trek accessible to all age group.
-As September is a high season, there might not be any problem trekking or weather wise.
-In this month, you can even trek alone or independently.
+Annapurna Base Camp trek is a moderate trek accessible to all age groups.
+As September is a high season, there might not be any problem trekking or weather-wise.
+This month, you can even trek alone or independently.